Hong Kong provides multiple and flexible pathways for local students to pursue post-secondary education.

 Lifelong learning is gaining popularity as more and more people seek to upgrade their academic qualifications in pursuit of better career prospects or personal interest.
 The Government has summarised a full list of non-local courses registered or exempted under the Non-local Higher and Professional Education (Regulation) Ordinance (Cap.
 493) and provides the information for course providers as well as advice for students when enrolling in these course.

 The Government encourages academic research in the higher education sector.
 It provides research funding to the University Grants Committee (UGC)-funded universities annually.
-The UGC-funded universities receive recurring funding through block grants and earmarked research grants approved by the advisory body, Research Grant Council, on a competitive basis.
+The UGC-funded universities receive recurring funding through block grants and earmarked research grants approved by the Research Grant Council (RGC), on a competitive basis.
 For details of the various funding schemes administered by RGC, visit: www.ugc.edu.hk/eng/rgc.

-The Research Endowment Fund (the Fund) was established in 2009 with an original endowment of HK$18 billion.
-In 2012, we injected a further HK$5 billion into the Fund to provide additional research resources to the higher education sector, of which HK$3 billion is provided to support research projects of self-financing degree-awarding institutions.
-Besides, the Fund supports theme-based research which benefits the long-term development of Hong Kong.
-Such themes identified for the UGC-funded institutions to work on include promoting good health, developing a sustainable environment, enhancing Hong Kong’s strategic position as a regional and international business centre and advancing emerging research and innovations important to Hong Kong.
-The Fund is administered by the RGC.
+The REF supports theme-based research which benefits the long-term development of Hong Kong.
+Such themes identified for the UGC-funded universities to work on include promoting good health, developing a sustainable environment, enhancing Hong Kong’s strategic position as a regional and international business centre and advancing emerging research and innovations important to Hong Kong.
+The REF is administered by the RGC.